 For everything out of season that we import into Australia, something grown locally that is in season gets left to rot.
 We’re doing our part to prevent this wastage.

-When it comes to packaging, the Real Food Grocer team are proud to be as close as possible to plastic-free*.
+When it comes to packaging, the Real Food Grocer team is proud to be as close as possible to plastic-free*.
 Every single customer who shops with Real Food Grocer saves approximately 497 single-use plastic bags from ending up in landfill.
-Not only do we deliver your goodies in a reusable cardboard box, we bag in paper and provide glass jars for our bulk items.
+Not only do we deliver your goodies in a reusable cardboard box, but we also bag in paper and provide glass jars for our bulk items.
 These can be used time and time again.
 Each customer who shops with us also saves around 100kg in carbon emissions by choosing delivery over a trip to the shops.

 At Real Food Grocer, we not only accept but advocate for ‘ugly’ fruit and vegetables.
-These are fruit and vegetables that are blemished and not perfectly shaped, but remain perfectly delicious and nutritious.
-It came to our attention that the greenhouse gases produced by food waste in Australian landfill each year is equivalent to the emissions of Australia’s steel and iron ore industries combined, and that 25% off food waste never even leaves the farm.
+These are fruit and vegetables that are blemished and not perfectly shaped but remain perfectly delicious and nutritious.
+It came to our attention that the greenhouse gases produced by food waste in Australian landfill each year is equivalent to the emissions of Australia’s steel and iron ore industries combined and that 25% of food waste never even leaves the farm.
 We can change much of this by dropping our aesthetic standards.
 For example, simply by switching to ‘ugly’ apples’ we have a chance to impact 250,000 tonnes of greenhouse gases, just in Melbourne!

 By advocating for ‘ugly’ we also encourage our customers to try new things, use and share leftovers and only order what they will in fact eat.
 Team RFG are happy to provide recipes for any items our customers are stumped on, and encourage you to get creative in the kitchen!

 The waste we do accumulate through our packing process is composted and turned into RFG’s Worm Wee product.
-This is so nutrient rich, it’s perfect for rose bushes or the veggie garden.
+This is so nutrient-rich, it’s perfect for rose bushes or the veggie garden.
 You can order Worm Wee here.